nerdai/mvml-assignment/COMMENTARY.md

+What follows below are some of my comments around the discussion topics that were prompted in the assignment doc.
+I acknowledge that this set is likely not exhaustive, but I hope it represents a good starting point to identifying the top opportunities to drive the system forward in a meaningful way.

 ## On the overall approach
 - What has been adopted here is widely understood as the standard approach to building classification models on text data: